nicholas-brooks/SystemTextJsonPatch-Example/README.md

 # Example Minimal API for SystemTextJsonPatch Library

-Example project on how to use [`SystemTextJsonPatch`](https://github.com/Havunen/SystemTextJsonPatch) library to provide PATCH support for your API.
+Example project on how to use [`SystemTextJsonPatch`](https://github.com/Havunen/SystemTextJsonPatch) library to provide HTTP PATCH support for your API.

 This example is written using Minimal API and targets .NET 6.